Code3dAlex/hello-world/README.md

 # hello-world
-My first repository creates in august.
+My first repository created in August.
 It is a little not understandable.
 But I try my best to continue learning.